lmielke/joringels/Readme.md

 - NOTE: ONLY serve secrets via http inside a protected local network
 - Currently keepass is the only supported secret source

-## What joringels does
+## 1 What joringels does
 - serve data_safes to a single target system using decrypted files (usually dev environment)
-- NOTE: uses a .ssp directory next to your .ssh directory to manage secrets
+    - joringels uses a .ssp directory next to your .ssh directory to manage secrets
 - serve data_safes to multiple instances simultaneously using local http socket
-- manage and maintain your secrets in a save location i.e. keepass
+- efficiently manage your secrets while maintaining it in a save location i.e. keepass
 - create data_safes (bundles of secrets) using combined entries in your secret source
 - extract and upload your data_safes as encrpyted files to multiple server simultaneously

-## Download and install
+## 2 Download and install
 python3.9 +
 ### Download
 - git clone https://gitlab.com/larsmielke2/joringels.git